Artists. Performers. Teachers.

 Adjunct Professor of Piano

-As an undergraduate, Martin studied piano with Professor Mary Mottl at Saint Louis University, earning the Bachelor of Arts in Music.
+As an undergraduate, Martin studied piano with professor Mary Mottl at St. Louis University, earning the Bachelor of Arts in Music.
 She graduated from the University of Illinois at Urbana-Champaign with a Master of Music in Piano Performance.
 Her teachers there included Kenneth Drake and Ian Hobson.

 Nancy Mayo, piano, collaborative piano